 Testing is available Monday through Friday from 9 a.m. to 5 p.m.
 Appointments must be made online in advance at www.fishersrecovery.com/testing.

 How quickly will test results be available?

-Test results will be available in up to 10 business days.
+Test results will be available in 3 business days.

 What follow-up will be done with the patient after testing?

 Along with providing testing results to all those tested, individuals diagnosed with COVID-19 will be followed up with to gather their contacts so the Health Department can get in touch with all contacts discovered.
 This is a best practice referred to as contact tracing.